Coronavirus Update:What patients and families need to know

 To streamline the process, we strongly encourage that you complete our intake form.
 Once your child’s medical records have been received, we will review their information and contact you to schedule an appointment.

-At the Division of Pediatric Colorectal and Pelvic Reconstructive Surgery at Children's National, we understand that coordinating your child’s care with several different specialists may feel overwhelming.
+At the Division of Pediatric Colorectal & Pelvic Reconstruction at Children's National, we understand that coordinating your child’s care with several different specialists may feel overwhelming.
 To help streamline the process, we offer nurse navigators to seamlessly guide you through the process by assisting with transportation, housing (if you are coming from out of town), insurance and scheduling appointments.

-Please complete the Colorectal and Pelvic Reconstructive Surgery intake form.
+Please complete the Colorectal & Pelvic Reconstruction intake form.
 Once the form and other requested medical records have been received we will review your child’s information.
 Then you will be contacted to schedule your child's appointment.

 Here is what you can expect before your first visit with us:

-- Please complete the Colorectal and Pelvic Reconstructive Surgery intake form.
+- Please complete the Colorectal & Pelvic Reconstruction intake form.
 Once the form and other requested medical records have been received we will review your child’s information.
 Then you will be contacted to schedule your child's appointment.

 - After you have set up your child's appointment, you will receive an itinerary with information specific to your child including: